g-merrill/making-a-flask-react-app-from-scratch/README.md

   name = db.Column(db.String(50))
   description = db.Column(db.String(250))
 ```

-* Before using Postgres lets set up a local sqlite db just for easy development purposes
+* Before using Postgres let's set up a local sqlite db just for easy development purposes
 * In the terminal, open the python shell by typing :
 ```
 $ python